tuxofil/p24fetch/README.md

 3. Add unsorted transactions to GnuCash manually, update sorting rules in the `rules.json` config file.

+On every successful merchant processing the date and time of the last fetched transaction will be stored under `run/dedup` directory (see `dedup_dir` setting in `merchants.json` configuration file), so the next time `p24fetch` will pull transactions from the Privat24 API only new transactions will be processed.

 ## Configuration

 ### Main configuration file -- `merchants.json`